justme-1968/homebridge-fhem/README.md

 - SONOS (power, volume)
 - harmony scenes
 - temperature and humidity sensors
-- CO20 air quality sensor
+- CO20 and netatmo air quality sensor
 - probably some more ...